m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 ---
 layout: page
-title: "Defeating Antivirus with Python"
+title: "Defeating AV/EDR with Python"
-categories: python evasion shellcode
+categories: security
 published: true
 ---

-Antivirus (AV) has advanced a lot, even in the short years that I've spent attempting to evade it.
-Tricks that I've used 2 years ago to get a shell on a endpoint just don't work anymore.
+Antivirus (AV) and Endpoint Detection and Response (EDR) tools have gotten a lot more advanced in recent years.
+Tricks that I've used 2 years ago to get a shell on a typical endpoint just don't work anymore.
 Because of this, I've had to resort to trying different methods of shellcode execution on hosts.
-One thing I've noticed is that some common AV tools fail to detect shellcode injection from Pyinstalled binaries.
+One thing that I've noticed is that some common AV/EDR tools fail to detect shellcode injection from Pyinstalled binaries.
 I don't have a solid explanation for this, but I do have some theories based on the scarce information available on detection logic for specific AV/EDR.

 **Theory 1:** Machine Learning-based AV/EDR don't have enough Pyinstalled binaries, especially malicious ones, to properly categorize these as malicious.